jaehoonhan/rocketship/README.md

    |               |          |             |
    |               |          |             |
    |               |          |             |

 ### Networking
 - [Add list of network requests by screen ]
 - [Create basic snippets for each network request]
-- [OPTIONAL: List endpoints for Blackboard API]
+- [OPTIONAL: List endpoints for Polygon API]